posmlab/getting-started/index.md

 #### Github

-We are starting to use Github to organize and collaborate on projects (even ones that aren't heavy on coding).
+We sometimes use Github to organize and collaborate on projects (even ones that aren't neccessarily heavy on coding).
 If you haven't done so already, [create a Github account](https://github.com/join){:target="_blank"} and let Mark know your username so you can be added to the [posmlab organization on Github](https://github.com/posmlab){:target="_blank"}.

 If you haven't used Github before, install the [Github Desktop App](https://desktop.github.com/){:target="_blank"} to help step you through the actions.